 Nothing can get your family in the Halloween spirit like carving a pumpkin together.
-To help ensure your children enjoy a fun and safe pumpkin-carving experience, we’ve put together this list of tips, tools, and general advice.
+To help ensure everyone enjoys a fun and safe pumpkin-carving experience, we’ve put together this list of pumpkin carving tips for kids.

-A safe pumpkin-carving experience starts with choosing the right pumpkin.
-Here's how to land the perfect one:
+A safe pumpkin-carving experience starts with choosing the perfect pumpkin.
+Here's how to land the right one:

 - Skip any pumpkins with soft spots, which can indicate rotting.

 According to the American Society for Surgery of the Hand, Halloween often results in serious hand injuries—requiring three to four months for rehabilitation.
 To help avoid a trip to the ER, take these precautions when carving pumpkins.

 - Use small, controlled motions.